rsrini7/Smart-Support-Buddy/README.md

 3. Ingesting and searching knowledge from Confluence pages and StackOverflow Q&A
 4. Storing the extracted information in a vector database for semantic search
 5. Providing a simple UI to query historical issues and find relevant solutions, and to configure search parameters
+6. Dual vector database support: Use either ChromaDB (local/server) or FAISS for semantic search and storage.
+Switchable via `USE_FAISS` environment variable.
+7. LLM integration: Summarize and recommend actions using OpenRouter LLM, configurable via environment and runtime API.
+8. Modular, pluggable backend: Easily extend to new data sources, vector DBs, or LLM providers.

 ## Features

-- MSG file parsing with metadata and attachment extraction
-- Jira integration with bi-directional linking
+- **MSG File Parsing:** Extracts metadata, attachments, and content from Microsoft Outlook MSG files for downstream analysis.
+- **Jira Integration:** Bi-directional synchronization and linking with Jira tickets, enabling seamless correlation between email issues and ticketing workflows.
-- Confluence integration: ingest and search Confluence pages (supports Basic Auth with username/password for Server/DC)
+- **Confluence Integration:** Ingests and semantically searches Confluence pages, supporting Basic Auth for Server/Data Center deployments.
-- StackOverflow integration: ingest, index, and search StackOverflow Q&A
+- **StackOverflow Integration:** Ingests, indexes, and enables semantic search across StackOverflow Q&A for relevant solutions.
-- Unified search results: All sources (Issues, Confluence, Stack Overflow) are combined and sorted by similarity percentage in a single backend response for the frontend to display
+- **Unified Semantic Search:** Aggregates and ranks results from all sources (MSG, Jira, Confluence, StackOverflow) in a single, similarity-sorted response for the frontend.
-- Automatic deduplication for all sources using content-based hashing
+- **Automatic Deduplication:** Detects and removes duplicate issues across all data sources using robust content-based hashing.
-- Semantic search with sentence transformers
+- **Advanced Semantic Search:** Utilizes sentence transformer models to power deep semantic retrieval and similarity matching.
-- Bulk ingestion of MSG files, Confluence pages, and StackOverflow Q&A
+- **Bulk Ingestion:** Supports bulk import of MSG files, Confluence pages, and StackOverflow Q&A for rapid knowledge base expansion.
-- Vector search with configurable similarity threshold
-- Responsive, feature-rich Material UI interface and configuration management
-- **ChromaDB Admin UI support:** (If using Chroma's admin UI, see Chroma documentation)
+- **Configurable Vector Search:** Allows tuning of similarity thresholds to control search precision and recall.
+- **Pluggable Vector Database:** Supports both ChromaDB (local/server) and FAISS (local, high-performance) as interchangeable backends, selectable via the `USE_FAISS` environment variable.
+- **LLM-Powered Summarization:** Integrates with OpenRouter LLM to generate summaries and recommended actions from top search results, with runtime toggling per query.
+- **Modern, Responsive UI:** Provides a feature-rich, Material UI-based frontend for search, configuration, and management.
+- **ChromaDB Admin UI:** Includes support for ChromaDB’s Admin UI for monitoring and managing vector collections.
-- **Jira ID search boost:** Searching for a Jira ID will always return the exact match as the top result (similarity score 1.0)
+- **Jira ID Search Boost:** Guarantees exact Jira ticket ID matches are always ranked as the top result (similarity score 1.0), regardless of embedding similarity.

 ## System Architecture

 ### Core Components

-1. **Backend Services** (FastAPI)
+1. **Backend Services** (Python, FastAPI)
-   - MSG Parser: Extracts data from Outlook MSG files
+   - **MSG Parser:** Extracts metadata, attachments, and content from Outlook MSG files for ingestion and analysis.
-   - Jira Service: Handles Jira ticket integration
+   - **Jira Service:** Integrates with Jira for ticket synchronization, linking, and enrichment of support issues.
-   - Confluence Service: Manages Confluence page ingestion and search
+   - **Confluence Service:** Handles ingestion and semantic search of Confluence pages, supporting enterprise authentication.
-   - StackOverflow Service: Handles ingestion, indexing, and semantic search of StackOverflow Q&A
+   - **StackOverflow Service:** Ingests and indexes StackOverflow Q&A, enabling semantic retrieval of community knowledge.
-   - Vector Service: Manages ChromaDB operations, semantic search, and deduplication
+   - **Vector Service:** Abstracts vector database operations (add/search/delete), semantic search, and deduplication logic.
-   - Unified Search Aggregation: Combines and sorts all results by similarity percentage before returning to the frontend.
-Legacy result arrays are deprecated for UI use.
+   - **Unified Search Aggregation:** Combines, deduplicates, and sorts results from all sources, returning a single, similarity-ranked array for the frontend.

-2. **Vector Database** (ChromaDB)
+2. **Vector Database Layer**
-   - Stores embeddings for semantic search
-   - Content-based deduplication using SHA256 hashes
-   - Collections for support issues, Jira tickets, Confluence pages, StackOverflow Q&A
-   - Configurable similarity threshold
+   - **ChromaDB:** Persistent or server mode vector database for storing and searching embeddings, with content-based deduplication and per-source collections.
+   - **FAISS:** High-performance, local vector search engine, mimicking ChromaDB’s API for seamless interchangeability.
+   - **Runtime Switching:** Easily switch between ChromaDB and FAISS via environment configuration (`USE_FAISS`), with all vector operations routed through a unified abstraction.
-   - Admin UI for monitoring
+   - **Admin UI:** ChromaDB Admin UI support for monitoring and managing vector collections.
+   - **Configurable Similarity:** Supports tuning of similarity thresholds and collection management.

 3. **Knowledge Integration**
-   - Bi-directional Jira ticket linking
-   - Confluence page ingestion and search
+   - **Bi-directional Jira Linking:** Maintains links between MSG issues and Jira tickets for traceability.
-   - StackOverflow Q&A ingestion, indexing, and search
+   - **Confluence Integration:** Ingests and enables search over enterprise documentation.
+   - **StackOverflow Integration:** Brings in external community solutions for broader support coverage.
-   - Unified search across all sources
+   - **Unified Knowledge Base:** Enables cross-source, deduplicated, and semantically ranked search across all integrated systems.

-4. **Frontend** (React/Material-UI)
+4. **Frontend** (React, Material-UI)
-   - Search interface with configurable parameters
-   - Issue management and ingestion tools
+   - **Search Interface:** Modern, responsive UI for querying, filtering, and exploring search results.
+   - **Issue Management:** Tools for bulk ingestion, manual entry, and curation of support issues.
-   - Real-time search results with similarity scores
+   - **Real-Time Results:** Displays similarity-ranked, unified results with LLM summaries and metadata.
-   - Unified results rendering: All search views use the unified, similarity-sorted results array
+   - **Configuration Management:** UI for adjusting search parameters, managing sources, and toggling features.

+5. **LLM Integration**
+   - **Summarization & Recommendations:** Uses OpenRouter LLM to generate concise summaries and action points from top search results.
+   - **Configurable:** Number of results sent to LLM and model selection are runtime-configurable.
+   - **Frontend Toggle:** Users can enable or disable LLM-powered summaries per search.

 ## LLM Integration (OpenRouter)